 Using the Inquiry Cycle, Andrea came to appreciate the importance of intentionality in her planning with young people, especially when they were using more expensive materials.
-"I learned that, students needed the extra time to write things down and solidify their plan prior to working with materials in an effort to increase intentionality with these materials and also work towards not being wasteful when we are using materials that are expensive (e.g., copper tape, batteries, lights, etc.)."
+"I learned that students needed the extra time to write things down and solidify their plan prior to working with materials in an effort to increase intentionality and also work towards not being wasteful when we are using materials that are expensive (e.g., copper tape, batteries, lights, etc.)."
 Andrea also came to a deeper understanding of the importance of iteration in her work with young people in her school's makerspace.
 "The iterative cycle was imperative to our success," she wrote.
-"I learned that it is a part of the design process that absolutely cannot be skipped."
+"I learned that it is a part of the design process that absolutely cannot be skipped.
+It is exciting to dig in and build right away from the student mindset, but guided brainstorming helps to increase student output and articulation of designs and guide mindfulness and decrease unnecessary waste.
+I found that as the time I spent coaching students through brainstorming sessions increased, the level of student waste while building/making decreased.
+With increased planning, I observed that student work was more focused and purposeful."